owickstrom/blog-post-dataflow/post.md

 Another neat trick we have employed recently is to print warnings for all flows of data that crosses trust boundaries without listing any threats.
 These kinds of tools are simple to construct when we are working with data.
-However, using the consise input format, we are not sacrifising readability or productivity.
+However, using the consise input format of DataFlow, we are not sacrifising readability or productivity.

 ## Getting Started with DataFlow